JalapenoLabs/rimworld-electricity-meter/README.md

 Have you ever thought "What is using all my power?!"

+Introducing a researchable power meter!

-This mod introduces a power meter, that once attached to a power grid it will show you a breakdown of the power usage and generation of that grid.
+Once it's attached to a power grid, it will show you a full breakdown of:

-It will show you the total power cost, the total power generation, and a breakdown of each power generator and consumer in the grid.
+- All power consumption items on the grid
+- All power generation items on the grid

 ![Example](About/Example.png)